-- Education enhances understanding of prevention and treatment of substance abuse services.
+- Education improves understanding of prevention and treatment of substance abuse services.

 - Leadership understands and meets the needs of consumers and families.

-- Accountability in services and systems that are evidence based, outcome focused and fiscally responsible.
+- Accountability in services and systems that are evidence based, results focused, and financially responsible.

 Scope of Responsibility

 - Make sure that prevention/treatment services for substance abuse and mental health are available throughout the state.

 - DSAMH contracts with local county governments statutorily designated as local substance abuse and local mental health authorities, to provide prevention or treatment services.